 Made famous by Dickens and infamous by Jack the Ripper, East London is one of London’s most enduringly evocative neighborhoods, rich in popular history, architectural gems, and artists’ studios.
 Since the early 1990s, hip gallerists, designers, and new-media entrepreneurs have colonized its handsome Georgian buildings and converted industrial lofts.
 Today, this collection of neighborhoods lays claim to being the city’s most trendsetting area.

-The British equivalent of parts of Brooklyn, East London is a patchwork of districts encompassing struggling artists, ethnic enclaves, upscale professionals, and the digerati, occasionally teetering, like its New York equivalent, on the edge of self-parody.
-The vast area ranges from gentrified districts like Spitalfields—where bankers and successful artists live in desirable renovated town houses—to parts of Hackney where seemingly derelict, graffiti-covered industrial buildings are hives of exciting creative activity.
+The British equivalent of parts of Brooklyn, East London is a patchwork of districts encompassing struggling artists, multicultural enclaves, upscale professionals, and the digerati, occasionally teetering, like its New York equivalent, on the edge of self-parody.
+The vast area ranges from gentrified districts like Spitalfields, where bankers and successful artists live in desirable renovated townhouses, to parts of Hackney, where seemingly derelict, graffiti-covered industrial buildings are hives of exciting creative activity.
 It remains a little rough around the edges, so stick to busier streets at night.

 As property prices have climbed, up-and-coming artists have sought more affordable studio spaces in former industrial buildings eastward toward Whitechapel and Bethnal Green, where there are also some notable galleries.
-Here you’ll find the V&A Museum of Childhood, a delight for children of all ages, and, a design connoisseur's favorite, the Geffrye Museum, a collection of domestic interiors that occupies a row of early-18th-century almshouses.
+Here you’ll find the V&A Museum of Childhood, a delight for children of all ages, and—a design connoisseur's favorite—the Geffrye Museum, a collection of domestic interiors through the ages that occupies a row of early-18th-century almshouses.

-Dalston and Homerton, to the north and northeast of Shoreditch, are the latest areas to be colonized by the hipster set, with an increasing number of funky cafés, dimly lit bars, cutting-edge boutiques, and well reviewed restaurants making them well worth a visit.
+Dalston and Homerton, to the north and northeast of Shoreditch, are the latest areas to be colonized by the hipster set, with an increasing number of funky cafés, dimly lit bars, cutting-edge boutiques, and well-reviewed restaurants making them well worth a visit.
 Dalston in particular is now a major nightlife destination, attracting the sort of young and culturally attuned drinkers, diners, and clubbers who regard Shoreditch as passé.
-At the same time, however, this part of East London has become a surprising outpost for luxury shopping, with several major international fashion brands having opened outlet stores a short walk from the Hackney Central Overground station.
+At the same time, however, this part of East London has become a surprising outpost for luxury shopping, with several major international fashion brands having opened outlet stores a short walk from Hackney Central Station.